 A. Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2022.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2024.

 Important Rules and Policies: What You Need to Know